A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Introduction

+We note here that some concerns have been raised~\cite{Hills:2018vyr} regarding the conclusion of~\cite{Bowman:2018yin} that the appearance of the 21-cm absorption line on the microwave background is arising due to the effect of light from the first stars on the hydrogen atom.
+Thus, the analysis of~\cite{Hills:2018vyr} indicates that the evidence does not necessarily rise to the level for invoking new physics, although their work does not prove that the 21-cm signal is absent.
+In the analysis below we assume the existence of the EDGES signal.
+However, we believe more data is certainly needed to confirm the signal at the level needed to claim discovery of new physics.

+In this work we will focus on the further exploration of cooling of the baryons by millicharged dark matter.
+Of course the use of millicharged dark matter begs the question: how did the millicharged dark matter originate in the first place?
 We address this question in this work.
 Specifically we wish to investigate the EDGES effect within a well defined particle physics model which automatically generates a millicharge through mass mixing, where we compute the relic density of such millicharged dark matter along with the evolution of the dark matter and baryon temperatures.
-Specifically we will consider a hidden sector with an extra $U(1)$ gauge symmetry beyond the gauge group of the standard model, where the hidden sector contains a dark fermion which has normal strength interaction with a dark photon and feeble interactions with the visible sector.
+Specifically we consider a hidden sector with an extra $U(1)$ gauge symmetry beyond the gauge group of the Standard Model, where the hidden sector contains a dark fermion $D$ which has normal strength interaction with a dark photon $\gamma'$ and feeble interactions with the visible sector.
 The analysis is done within the framework of the Stueckelberg mechanism which generates a millicharge for the dark fermion which constitutes the millicharged DM in our model.
 We analyze the millicharged DM-baryon interactions which affect the thermal history after recombination and cools the baryon fluid enough to produce the EDGES signal.
-The millicharged DM model is subject to stringent constraints from big-bang nucleosynthesis (BBN)~\cite{Boehm:2013jpa}, stellar cooling, Supernova 1987A (SN1987A)~\cite{Chang:2018rso}, and SLAC~\cite{Prinz:1998ua} millicharge experiment.
-We show that within these constraints as well as the constraint on $\Delta N_{\rm eff}$ the proposed model produces the desired absorption amplitude of the 21 cm line observed by EDGES.
+The millicharged DM model is subject to stringent constraints from big-bang nucleosynthesis (BBN)~\cite{Boehm:2013jpa}, stellar cooling, Supernova 1987A (SN1987A)~\cite{Chang:2018rso}, and SLAC~\cite{Prinz:1998ua} millicharge experiment as well as CMB limits from the Planck 2015 data~\cite{Boddy:2018wzy}.
+We show that within these constraints as well as the constraint on $\Delta N_{\rm eff}$ the proposed model produces the desired absorption amplitude of the 21-cm line observed by EDGES.